I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 Selah wrote the date on the whiteboard and then sat down at her big, brown wood desk.
 She unzipped her clear bag and took out reading glasses and pens.
 While her students got out their books and papers, she signed the last of the Winter Solstice cards she had given to all the staff members, though she had received very few cards in return.

 Why am I even here? she wondered.
 Of all the places to be stuck in, why a High Desert Prison?
-Why not the Golden City or the ocean’s edge?
+Why not the Golden City, the tree-lined mountains, or the ocean’s edge?

 “It’s time to turn in the essays you wrote,” she announced, smiling bravely even when she did not feel like smiling.
 She stood up and held out her hand.
 The student at the end of the first row, closest to her, lifted his head and smiled back at her.
 He held out a batch of papers.
 Selah opened her eyes wider and slanted up her elvish eyebrows.
 She had not noticed how chocolate brown his eyes were beneath his black hair.
 His bright white teeth were shaped a little crooked (like her own), and his dark beard and mustache were neatly trimmed.
 She took the papers from him and glanced at the penciled letters along the top: